KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

         |-- Usages
 ```

-Note that a customer can use the same service several times (relation 0:n).
+Note that a customer can use each service several times (relation 0-N).
+This additional complexity reflects real-world scenarios, such as tracking multiple transactions or interactions linked to a single entity.

 Here's the dictionary file describing this relational data:

-!!! success "Dictionary file of a snowflake relational schema"
+!!! success "Example: Dictionary file of a snowflake relational schema"
     ```kdic
     Dictionary Customer (customer_id)
     {